 Mr Gutiérrez frequently acts in litigious matters concerning the individual or collective abuse of a dominant position and the conclusion of restrictive agreements between competitors or non-competitors.
-He intervenes in many proceedings for infringements of Articles 101 and 102 TFEU and Articles 1 and 2 of Spanish Law 15/2007 for the Defence of Competition.
+He intervenes in many proceedings for infringements of Articles 101 and 102 of the Treaty on the Functioning of the European Union and Articles 1 and 2 of Spanish Law 15/2007 for the Defence of Competition.
 He also regularly represents clients before the European Commission in state aid cases.